CS5520Feinberg/a6-v2-group-9/README.md

     - getDailyArticle(Context context) - handles the getDailyArticles() from APIController
     - searchArticles(String queryString, int numReturns, Context context) - handles getSearchResult() from APIController
   - While calling these methods in an activity, use "getActivityContext()" to send context in the params.

+## Frontend Notes
+-- Have UI design and xml files ready as we discussed in the call -- Have a daily article section on the landing page (Page1) -- Have feeling lucky button, like what Google's feeling lucky button, does (Page1) -- Have recyclerview implementation for search results